bs404/bs404.github.io/about.md

 ---
 layout: page
 title: About
-permalink: /about/
+permalink: "/about/"

 ---

-TODO: Some information about you!
+TODO: Some more information about you!

 ### More Information